HappyRay/testscribe/README.md

 A tool to make python unit testing easier by automating the boring and repetitive parts.

+Do you wish you don't have to write assertions before a test is run but just visually verify the result just like you would with testing a web page?

+Do you write unit tests but don't like the overhead (create a file, name a function, write assertions...) or repetitiveness?

+Have you experienced adjusting the mocking code multiple times before it allows the test to run?
+Do you have to refer to documentation from time to time to figure out how to mock or assert complex mock call parameters?

+Do you wish to start a debugging session with as little overhead as possible?

+Are you looking for an intuitive tool to help improve your code and coding skills?

+This tool can help.
+It will
+- ask for inputs only and show you the test result
+- take care of the repetitive and boring part of unit testing such as invoking the target function, creating files and functions with proper conventions, generating the assertions...
+- interactively prompt for the mock object's behavior in context with the call stack
+- generate complete working test code, which can serve as regression tests, examples and basis for further customization.
+- and more.
+Please see the complete documentation.

 # A simple example

 Here is a very basic simple example to illustrate the basic usage.